-Nucleic Acid Production (69% of Revenue for the Nine Months Ended September 30, 2020)
+Nucleic Acid Production ( % of Revenue for the Nine Months Ended September 30, 2020)

 We are a global provider of highly modified, complex nucleic acids and related products.
 We have recognized expertise in complex chemistries and products provided under exacting quality standards.
 Our core offerings include mRNA, long and short oligonucleotides, our proprietary CleanCap® capping technology and oligonucleotide building blocks.
-We offer a suite of CleanCap® analogs that are specifically made for therapeutics and vaccines.
-Based on the Industry Analysis, we believe our cap analogs are critical features of several mRNA vaccines in development.
+We offer a suite of CleanCap® analogs that are specifically made for therapeutics and vaccines, and we believe our cap analogs are critical features of several mRNA vaccines in development.
 Our offerings address key customer needs for critical components, from research-grade to good manufacturing practices ("GMP") grade materials.
 We market our nucleic acid products under the TriLink BioTechnologies and Glen Research brands.

-Biologics Safety Testing (22% of Revenue for the Nine Months Ended September 30, 2020)
+Biologics Safety Testing ( % of Revenue for the Nine Months Ended September 30, 2020)

 We provide products and services under the Cygnus Technologies brand that ensure the purity of our customers' biopharmaceutical products, including biological drugs.
 For over 20 years, the Cygnus Technologies brand has been associated with products and services that enable the detection of impurities and contaminants present in bioproduction.
-Our biologics safety testing products are used during development and scale-up, during the regulatory approval process and throughout commercialization.
+Our products are used during development and scale-up, during the regulatory approval process and throughout commercialization.
 We are recognized globally for the detection of host cell proteins ("HCPs") and process-related impurities during bioproduction.

-Protein Detection (9% of Revenue for the Nine Months Ended September 30, 2020)
+Protein Detection ( % of Revenue for the Nine Months Ended September 30, 2020)

-We believe that we are a leader in labeling and detection reagents for immunohistochemistry, immunofluorescence and glycobiology, principally in research settings, with Vector Laboratories, the brand under which we market our protein detection products, having been cited over 350,000 times in scientific publications.
+We are a leader in labeling and detection reagents for immunohistochemistry, immunofluorescence and glycobiology, principally in research settings.
 Our products are used to detect the expression of proteins in tissue, which may indicate an ongoing disease process, with the use of antibody-based detection systems.
 We also manufacture lectins, proteins that preferentially bind to carbohydrates and which are used, for example, in the study of glycosylation, the process by which carbohydrates attach to proteins and lipids.
 Glycosylation is critical in a range of biological processes, including cell-to-cell adhesion, the performance of glycoprotein-based drugs and cancer.
 In addition, we manufacture bioconjugation reagents to allow rapid and quantifiable conjugation of all classes of biomolecules.